Steward-launcher/steward-documents/guide.md

 ---
 Steward is inspired by Alfred on Mac OS

-Browser Alfred is a Steward that does not take up a new tab so you don’t have to choose between tabs
+Steward Lite is a Steward that does not take up a new tab so you don’t have to choose between tabs

 Differences from other similar extensions
 ---